 Teachers want all students to be successful.
 Yet, some teaching strategies create barriers that impede student progress.
 If we take time to assess potential barriers for learners with disabilities, second language learners, and students who have unique strengths, weaknesses, or learning preferences, it’s clear we need to think about the design and facilitation of learning with that diversity of needs in mind.
 This is where the combination of UDL and blended learning has the potential to be so powerful.
 Teachers can universally design blended learning experiences that proactively remove barriers and allow students to make key decisions about their learning.

 Want to learn more about UDL and blended learning?
-Dr. Katie Novak and I are excited to announce that our book UDL and Blended Learning: Thriving in Flexible Learning Landscapes will be available at the end of May!
+Dr. Katie Novak and I wrote UDL and Blended Learning: Thriving in Flexible Learning Landscapes and designed a self-paced online course.
 If you would like to order books in bulk to facilitate a book study with your staff, you can submit your requests here.
-Each chapter ends with questions and activities you can use to get teachers thinking about how to design learning experiences to support all learners!